ajhayden/TechnicalInterviewCourse/Class_09_Backend_Interviews/Practice/answers.md

 1. What is a singleton?
 Give an example of when to use this principle
     - A singleton is a design pattern, which restricts the instantiation of a class to a single instance.
 This provides coordinated access to that one resource.
 Use cases for this pattern include factories, builders, and objects that hold program state.
 For example, a singleton can be used for a single database object shared by different parts a program.
 Another common example of using a singleton is a logger object that needs to be share among all parts of a program.

 2. What is a factory?
-Give an example of when to use this principle
+Give an example of when to use this principle.
     -

 3. What is an adapter design pattern?
+Give an example of when to use this principle.
     -

 4. What is a builder design pattern?
+Give an example of when to use this principle.
     -

 5. What is an observer design pattern?
+Give an example of when to use this principle.
     -

 6. What is a strategy design pattern?
+Give an example of when to use this principle.
     -

 **Test Questions**